-A 1-to-2 page orientation to the stage, including key outcomes.
+I-to-2 pages of orientation to the stage, including key outcomes.

 Details of the major activities that the core team or collaborative undertakes in that stage.
 At the end of core activities, there is an invitation to take what is useful and apply it to your initiative, or Pause and Plan.